Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 • impaired reproductive abilities or infertility

-Only a small percentage of dietary manganese is even actually absorbed, and the rest is moved very rapidly into the gut via bile and then excreted — so trouble neutralizing and eliminating manganese due to existing liver, gut or digestive problems poses the biggest risk for acquiring too much manganese.
+Only a small percentage of dietary manganese is even actually absorbed, and the rest is moved very rapidly into the gut via bile and then excreted, so trouble neutralizing and eliminating manganese due to existing liver, gut or digestive problems poses the biggest risk for acquiring too much manganese.

-Risks and Side Effects
+Risks and side effects

 Why might manganese be bad for you?
 How does too much manganese affect the body?

 Too much manganese usually poses more of a threat than too little, especially during development years when the brain is still forming.
-Excessive accumulation in the central nervous system during childhood (causing high blood manganese levels) can cause birth defects and cognitive problems — however, this is considered a low risk.
+Excessive accumulation in the central nervous system during childhood (causing high blood manganese levels) can cause birth defects and cognitive problems.
+However, this is considered a low risk.

-As with all nutrients, it’s always best to get enough manganese from whole food sources as opposed to supplements whenever possible.
+As with all nutrients, it’s always best to get enough from whole food sources as opposed to supplements whenever possible.
 Whole foods contain the proper mix of different vitamins and minerals that work to balance one another and enable functioning.

 Manganese can build up in people who have certain digestive issues, causing side effects such as mental problems, dizziness and shaking, and worsened liver disease.
 People who have existing iron deficiency (anemia) are also likely to absorb higher levels of manganese so they need to be cautious about their consumption.